netlify/gotrue-js/README.md

 APIUrl: The absolute path of the GoTrue endpoint.
 To find the `APIUrl`, go to `Identity` page in your Netlify site dashboard.

-audience(optional): `audience` is one of the pre-defined JWT payload claims.
-Claims are statements about an entity(typically, the user) and additional metadata.
-Leave it empty if there's no given value.
+audience(optional): `audience` is one of the pre-defined [JWT payload](https://tools.ietf.org/html/rfc7519#section-4.1.3) claims.
+If you were hosting your own identity service and wanted to support [multitenancy](https://en.wikipedia.org/wiki/Multitenancy), you would need `audience` to separate the users.
+Otherwise just leave it empty by default.

 setCookie(optional): `false` by default.
 If you wish to use the `remember me` functionality, set the value to be `true`.